Stacey Hunt flies from Vancouver to Auckland with Air Canada.

 How full: With the coronavirus pandemic really kicking in and the self-isolation announcement from NZ only 24 hours earlier, the flight was exceptionally empty.
 There were approximately 20 passengers in my section, meaning rows of seats to ourselves.

-Full selection of movies, including all the latest award season hits.
+Entertainment: Full selection of movies, including all the latest award season hits.
 Plenty to keep you entertained, however the selection of TV shows was disappointing.
 Being a night flight with ample space, movies were abandoned in favour of a full eight hours' sleep.

 The service: Excellent, despite what must have been an extremely anxious time for staff.
 They were attentive but allowed everyone to sleep for hours without disruption.